 - A Third-Party if we, and/or our assets are acquired, in which case personal data held by us about our customers will be one of the transferred assets.

-We currently do not use personal information for marketing purposes but would always inform our customers (before collecting their data) if we intend to use it for such purpose.
+We inform our customers (before collecting their data) if we intend to use it for such purpose and obtain permission.
 We do not share data with Third-Parties for any marketing purposes.

 Processing, Storage & Retention